prajwal-1703/AWS_Disk_Space_Monitoring_and_Alerting/README.md

 This project demonstrates:

-* Real IAM-based security
+* IAM-based authentication (no secrets stored)
-* Zero credential leakage
+* Least-privilege security
-* Production-safe automation
+* Production-safe cron execution
-* Proper AWS service boundaries
+* Clear root cause analysis and debugging
-* Debugging through root cause analysis
+* Clean separation of AWS concerns

-This is **how disk monitoring should be built in production**.
+This is a **real-world DevOps implementation**, not a tutorial shortcut.

 ---